qiyfoundation/Qiy-Scheme/use-cases/UC02 Connect with Qiy User.md

-# UC17 Qiy User Connects
+# UC02 Connect with Qiy User

 # Abstract

-This document is the use case specification for use case [UC17 Qiy User Connects](UC17%20Qiy%20User%20Connects.md).
+This document is the use case specification for use case [UC02 Connect with Qiy User](UC02%20Connect%20with%20Qiy%20User.md).

 # Contents